jonlachlan/quill-reactive/README.md

 `meteor add jonlachlan:quill-reactive`

-To use the `QuillReactive` template, provide arguments for collectionName, docId and field.
+To use the `quillReactive` template, provide arguments for collectionName, docId and field.

 ```
- {{> QuillReactive collection="myCollection" docId=docId field="fieldName"}}
+ {{> quillReactive collection="myCollection" docId=docId field="fieldName"}}
 ```

 Note that `collection` should be the MongoDB collection name, not the global variable.